 Publishing content without measuring results means flying blind, wasting resources on ineffective efforts.

-Smart content marketing tracks metrics, revealing what works and what needs improvement.
+Smart content marketing strategy for small business tracks metrics, revealing what works and what needs improvement.
 Monthly analysis identifies trends showing which topics and formats deliver the best results.
 Continuous optimization based on data improves performance over time dramatically and consistently.

 Signs content needs optimization: